 Pick a WordPress Theme

 Your WordPress theme will have a direct effect on what your blog looks like.
-WordPress comes default with the Twenty Nineteen theme and it's fine and functional, but a lot of people like to experiment with other themes.

 There are lots of great free themes and there are also some very sleek, professional paid ones.